Vyral/jeff-riber/_posts/2021-07-08-buyer-tips-for-this-market.md

 {% include pullquote.html %}

 **The seller wants everything accomplished on their timeline.** They likely want to close on a particular date because of the stress and hassle of moving.
-Sellers appreciate giving them a few days after closing to move out.
+Sellers appreciate you giving them a few days after closing to move.

 If you have any real estate questions at all, feel free to reach out to me and my team.
 We’re here to help you.